Skip to main content

 5. Deposit to escrow

-Once all deposits are confirmed, the engine automatically advances to EXECUTING_SWAP.
+Once all deposits are confirmed, the contracts take over autonomously:

 What if something goes wrong?

-Deposit timeout - If deposits aren’t received by timeout_at, the settlement transitions to TIMED_OUT and the escrow contract returns any partial deposits.
+• Deposit timeout - If deposits are not received by timeout_at, the settlement transitions to TIMED_OUT and the escrow contract returns any partial deposits.
+Anyone can trigger this timeout permissionlessly on-chain.